Contributing to MLSYSIM

 CNN workloads

-MLSYSIM models the full deployment stack: individual accelerators compose into nodes, nodes form fleets, and fleets connect via network fabrics.
-Infrastructure captures the grid (carbon, PUE, WUE) and rack profiles underneath.
+MLSYSIM models the full deployment stack: individual accelerators compose into nodes, nodes compose into racks and fleets, and fleets connect via network fabrics.
+Infrastructure captures the grid, datacenter environment, pricing, and capacity facts that those systems run within.

 The Network Fabrics and Fleet Orchestration slide decks explain the network topologies and cluster compositions that MLSYSIM models analytically.